CoAxLab/glia_playing_atari/README.md

 # Glia functions!

-Here we define and study Artifical Glia Networks.
-Glia aren't typicaly thought of as doing function approximiation.
-However the orginal proof by [Barron](http://www.stat.yale.edu/~arb4/publications_files/UniversalApproximationBoundsForSuperpositionsOfASigmoidalFunction.pdf) which showed how artificial _neural_ networks are univeral function approximators, is easy actually to extend to glia networks, as:
+Here we define and study Artificial Glia Networks.

+A proof by [Barron](http://www.stat.yale.edu/~arb4/publications_files/UniversalApproximationBoundsForSuperpositionsOfASigmoidalFunction.pdf) established that artificial neural networks are universal function approximators.
+This has, in part anyway, motivated much study of ANNs.
+Turns out though that Barron's result is easy to extend to glia networks, if that is we consider Calcium (Ca) concentrations in place of firing rates.
+This is because:

-1. Glia release neurotransmitters
+1. Glia release neurotransmitters.
 2. The Ca++ response to neurotransmitters in glia is sigmoidal

+But!

-3. But, unlike neurons, Glia don't generate extended processes, so we assume thay can only form local diffuse connections.
+3. unlike neurons, Glia don't form specific synapses.
+This means they are limited to local and diffuse connections.

-While we'll show this proof extension in a companion paper, here we explore the computaional properties of AGNs in practice.
+While we'll show this proof extension in a companion paper (it rests on linear superpostions of summations), here we explore the computational properties of AGNs in practice.

-As a first pass in building AGNs we interprest 'local and diffuse' to mean that only gial who are nearest neighbors can communicate.
+As a first pass in building AGNs we interpret 'local and diffuse' to mean that only gila who are nearest neighbors can communicate with fidelity.
 For example:

 TODO diagram: comparing ANNs and AGNs